College of Liberal Arts and Sciences

 Absences and Attendance

 Students are responsible for attending class and for contributing to the learning environment of a course.
 Students are also responsible for knowing their course absence policies, which will vary by instructor.
 All absence policies, however, must uphold the UI policy related to student illness, mandatory religious obligations, including Holy Day obligations, unavoidable circumstances, or University authorized activities (https://clas.uiowa.edu/students/handbook/attendance-absences).
-Students may use this absence form to aid communication; the instructor will decide if the absence is excused or unexcused (https://clas.uiowa.edu/sites/default/files/ABSENCE%20EXPLANATION%20FORM2019.pdf).
+Students may use the CLAS absence form to aid communication with the instructor who will decide if the absence is excused or unexcused.
+The form is located on ICON within the top banner under "Student Tools.”

 All undergraduates enrolled in courses offered by CLAS have, in essence, agreed to the College's Code of Academic Honesty.
-Misconduct is reported to the College, resulting in suspension or other sanctions, with sanctions communicated with the student through the UI email address (https://clas.uiowa.edu/students/handbook/academic-fraud-honor-code).
+Misconduct is reported to the College, resulting in suspension or other sanctions, with sanctions communicated with the student through UI email.
+Visit this page for information: (https://clas.uiowa.edu/students/handbook/academic-fraud-honor-code).

 Accommodations for Disabilities